lupusg/web-alexa-iot-ir-remote/README.md

 The signals displayed in the application are retrieved from a NodeMCU microcontroller, which is responsible for receiving and sending the infrared signals.

 This web application was developed with the help of a [Udemy course](https://www.udemy.com/course/learn-to-build-an-e-commerce-app-with-net-core-and-angula), which provided guidance on building web applications with .NET and Angular.
 It has been customized to work seamlessly with the Alexa IoT Infrared Remote project, providing a convenient and efficient way for users to manage their signals.

+The app is running live at [aiir.live/manager](https://aiir.live/manager).
+P.S You need an account to edit/delete signals.